Vinelab/bowler/README.md

 }
 ```

 > Similarly to the above, additional functionality is also provided to the consumer's handler like `deleteExchange`, `purgeQueue` and `deleteQueue`.
 Use these wisely and take advantage of the `unused` and `empty` parameters.
+Keep in mind that is not recommended that an application exception be handled by manipulating the server's setup.

 If you wish to handle a message based on the routing key it was published with, you can use a switch case in the handler's `handle` method, like so: